Content Guidance

 Havana Hop is an upbeat one-woman production intended for multigenerational families.
 One actor plays multiple characters and addresses the audience directly throughout the play, which uses song and dance to explore family history.
 Attendees are invited to respond verbally and dance in their seats along with her.
 There are themes of identity, stories, self-confidence, and self-expression as Yeila takes inspiration from her mother, her Abuela, and her Cuban roots to take on a dancing contest, despite her stage fright, alongside the audience.

-Although primarily in English, Spanish is used regularly throughout the story, often with enough context to infer meaning.
+Although primarily in English, Spanish is used regularly throughout the story, with English translations.

 Abuela experiences memory loss, as a symptom of Alzheimer’s Disease, which is explained in the play.